Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may experience pain relief almost immediately after the procedure, but for some people it takes up to 72 hours.
 Your doctor may provide you with pain relievers to help ease the discomfort.

 Your healthcare provider may give you other instructions about what you should do after your kyphoplasty.
 Be sure you understand the instructions and how to use any prescription medicines you’re given.
-Also know how to reach the doctor if you have any problems and when your next appointment is scheduled.
+Also know how to reach the doctor if you have any problems or questions.
+Ask about scheduling a follow-up appointment.

 Before you agree to the test or the procedure make sure you know: